 He would play a couple more in one single film: William Nigh’s 1927 Metro-Goldwyn-Mayer release Mr. Wu.

 Shadows movie credits via the American Film Institute (AFI) website.

 Lon Chaney Shadows movie image: B.P.
 Schulberg Productions | Kino Video.

-“Shadows Movie: Chaney Transcends Stereotypes in Great Silent” last updated in October 2021.
+“Shadows (1922) Movie Review: Lon Chaney Transcends Stereotypes in Great Silent” last updated in December 2022.